Lucerne is as lovely as any fairytale city.

 History buffs will adore the well-preserved medieval churches, towers, bridges, market squares and laneways of Lucerne’s Old Town.

-Sheltered in a green oasis in the city centre, the Lion Monument of Lucerne has to be one of the most touching sculptures in the world.
+Sheltered in a green oasis in the city centre, the Lion Monument has to be one of the most touching sculptures in the world.
 Representing the slaughter of 800 Swiss guards attempting to protect French King Louis XVI during the French revolution, the agony chiselled into the face of the dying lion draws the eye with its poignancy.
 Almost 200 years after it was carved, tourists still stare in awe at the suffering on the almost human face.

-Ramble through the whimsical Glacier Garden’s Mirror Maze.
+If you are travelling with children, ramble through the whimsical Glacier Garden’s Mirror Maze.
 It will seem kitsch to some, and pure enchantment to others.
 Ninety mirrors create confounding thoroughfares.
 Next door you’ll find the Glacier Museum, which provides an in-depth study of Switzerland’s icy heritage.

 The Italian Renaissance-style Old Town is pedestrianised and popular with shoppers.